oreoshake/yaproxy/LEGALNOTICE.md

 THIRD-PARTY SOFTWARE LICENSES
 -----------------------------

-ZAP is a fork of Paros Proxy 3.2.13 developed by Chinotec Technologies Company and licensed under the Clarified Artistic License.
+YAP is a fork of Paros Proxy 3.2.13 developed by Chinotec Technologies Company and licensed under the Clarified Artistic License.

 In October 2014, imported files licensed under the GPL were relicensed with